logistica-dev/exa-atow-ontologies/README.md

 ```
 ## Adding properties

 ## Adding instances
-In the ontology we will only add fixed instances are
+In the ontology we will only add fixed instances.

+Other instances can be defined afterwards, when describing specific elements of the project.

 ## 📁 Contents